alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Ktav Ashuri (Assyrian script) letter shape: found multiple.
  - Sound: G

-There seem to be 2 Camel shapes that match.
-There are also about 2 regions that match the letter shape.
+There seem to be two Camel shapes that match.
+There are also about two regions that match the letter shape.

 See [Decoding Gimel: A Camel shape in the nebula? #20](https://www.youtube.com/watch?v=n0SOUpVgzXM)